Gordon Browne: Assessments of Gordon Browne

 Despite his talent, Browne never achieved the critical acclaim accorded to some of his contemporaries.
 Enormously painstaking and highly talented, he failed to equal the fame of his father only because his work appeared too widely and in cheap editions, so that he never became associated with a single significant author.
-Peppin and Micklethwait agree that his failure to achieve the famed of his father was due partly to him never becoming the lead illustrator for any author of note, and also because much of his vast output was published in very cheap editions.
+Peppin and Micklethwait agree that his failure to achieve the fame of his father was due partly to him never becoming the lead illustrator for any author of note, and also because much of his vast output was published in very cheap editions.
 However, they concluded that on the grounds of energy, competence, reliability, and sheer volume he must be rated among the most important illustrators of his time.

 Doyle concludes that: Gordon Browne's work over the years was so varied and full, so skilled, and of such a consistently high standard that praise would seem invidious.
 He was equally at home with character-drawing, action scenes or placid landscapes.
 His animals were as convincing as his people and his children were realistic and vigorous.

 Houfe is less complimentary, and states that: He was clearly an artist who pleased editors and in this way there is a sameness about his work which dulls it: characters look very much alike whether they are Besant's or Henty's Kirkpatrick reports that James Thorp, in English Illustration: The Nineties (1935) says that: if he failed to achieve greatness it was due to the monotonous sameness of many of his illustrations, particularly in facial character...

 Sketchley said that: ... on the whole, the stores illustrated by Gordon Browne are adequately illustrated. and goes on to say that he illustrates more from reality than from the imagination, and that his ideas of fairyland... are no less brisk and picturesque than are his ideas of everyday and of romance.
 Nevertheless, she concluded that his style It is a healthy style, the ideals of beauty and of strength are never coarse, wanton or listless, the humour is friendly, and if the pathos occasionally verges on sentimentality, the writer, perhaps, rather than the artist is responsible.

-Dalby wrote Gordon Browne was one of the greatest illustrators of the Golden Age, both in terms of quality and quantity.
-His sheer prolificity, averaging six books a year for nearly half a century, may have undervalued his reputation, but there is no doubt his innumerable vivid and painstakingly accurate drawings were always successful and much liked by generations of children addicted to the perennially popular classics he illustrated.
-Many late Victorian writers, from Mrs Ewing to Henty and Fenn, were delighted to have their stories illustrated by this most felicitous of artists.
+Richard Dalby wrote Gordon Browne.
+His prolificity averaged six books a year for nearly half a century.
+Many late Victorian writers, from Mrs Ewing to Henty and Fenn, had their stories illustrated.